Gorczycki/Matrix-Multiplier/README.md

 * I've used MAMP to create the localhost site for testing and modification, and used Emscripten to generate the html, javascript, and webassembly files.

-* At this time I need to finish publishing website, and upgrading UI for users.